World War II

 by David Irving, Focal Point Publications, England, 2011.
 144pp.
 The first new book by British iconoclast David Irving since 2008’s Banged Up is The Night the Dams Burst.
 For those of us who have been waiting for the third installment of Churchill’s War or the long-promised biography of Reichsführer-SS Heinrich Himmler, this release came as…

-The Gas Chamber of Sherlock Holmes: And Other Writings on the Holocaust, Revisionism, and Historical Understanding by Samuel Crowell, Nine Banded Books, Charleston, W. Va., 2011.
+The Gas Chamber of Sherlock Holmes: And Other Writings on the Holocaust, Revisionism, and Historical Understanding, by Samuel Crowell, Nine Banded Books, Charleston, W. Va., 2011.
 401pp.
 Indexed.
-The account of the Holocaust that reigns today is itself a historical phenomenon.
-Many who have given its content close attention and undertaken to verify it against…
+Reading Samuel Crowell’s, The Gas Chamber of Sherlock Holmes is a little like stumbling across the first perfectly sane inmate in an insane asylum years after being…

 End of content